 Since 2002, a summer Chinook fishery has occurred upstream of Bonneville Dam, extending to Priest Rapids Dam beginning in 2006.
 Recreational fisheries also occur upstream of PRD but are not reported on in detail here.
 Prior to 2017, in-season catch estimates were based on a limited creel efforts and updated post-season with catch record card data when available.
 Beginning in 2017, estimates of catch and effort are provided by robust creel programs implemented by ODFW (area between Bonneville Dam and McNary Dam) and WDFW (area upstream of McNary Dam).
 The current post-release mortality rate used for Chinook is 15% for recreational fisheries downstream of PRD.
-The 2022 observed mark rate at Bonneville Dam for the summer management period was 71% for adult summer Chinook.
+The 2023 observed mark rate at Bonneville Dam for the summer management period was 74% for adult summer Chinook.

-Summer season recreational Chinook fisheries were open June 16 through July 31 from Bonneville Dam upstream to Priest Rapids Dam.
-The daily bag limit was two adult salmonids, of which no more than one may be a steelhead.
+Summer season recreational Chinook fisheries were planned to be open June 16 through July 31 from Bonneville Dam upstream to Priest Rapids Dam.
+The regulations from Bonneville Dam upstream to Hwy.
+395 Bridge at Pasco included a daily bag limit of two adult salmonids, of which no more than one could be a steelhead.
 All wild Chinook and wild steelhead were required to be released.
-Sockeye were included in the daily adult limit for mainstem waters upstream of the Hwy.
-395 Bridge at Pasco, WA.
-However, on June 27, TAC upgraded the sockeye return which allowed the states to adopt two sockeyes as part of the two adult daily limits for the area from Bonneville Dam upstream to the Hwy.
-395 Bridge at Pasco, effective July 1.
-Additionally, WDFW increased the daily sockeye limit to three sockeyes upstream of the Hwy.
-395 Bridge to PRD.
-Catch estimates for the Bonneville Dam to Priest Rapid Dam fishery totals 284 adult summer Chinook kept and 120 released, 66 steelhead kept and 122 released, and 7,804 sockeyes kept and 14 released from about 14,800 angler trips.
+However, TAC downgraded the summer Chinook return expectation in-season which led to the closure of adult Chinook retention from Bonneville Dam upstream to Priest Rapids Dam effective July 1.
+Catch estimates for the Bonneville Dam to Priest Rapid Dam fishery total 120 adult summer Chinook kept and 103 released, 0 steelhead kept and 48 released, and 1,124 sockeye kept and 29 released from about 10,300 angler trips.

-The recreational summer fishery upstream of PRD was mark selective for Chinook; catch estimates (including tributaries) includes 6,355 Chinook kept with 1,373 released from about 43,300 angler trips; additionally, 55,540 sockeyes were kept (526 released).
+The recreational summer fishery upstream of PRD was mark selective for Chinook; catch estimates (including tributaries) includes 5,735 Chinook kept with 1,384 released from about 41,900 angler trips; additionally, 33,909 sockeye were kept (55 released) and 23 steelhead released.